 We apologize for the last minute postponement, but because of a non-emergency, but unavoidable medical situation, Robin and Linda Williams will have to postpone their April 26 show.
 The Folk Music Society, as well as Robin and Linda, are very sorry to have to make this late change.
 Because rescheduling an entire tour can be a tricky thing, the soonest we can probably even hope for would be an October date, but we will let you know.
 We, including Robin & Linda Williams, are very disappointed with this turn of events.
 Join our mailing list and you’ll be informed about a new date when we have one.
+Here’s the letter that Robin sent to their mailing list:

 It took a lot of horse trading to make it work, but we finally got Robin and Linda Williams to make another trip out to Southern California from their home in the Shenandoah Valley in Virginia.
 They will perform FRIDAY, April 26 in Beckman Institute Auditorium at 8:00 PM.
 Robin and Linda are best known for being semi-regulars on Garrison Keillor’s Prairie Home Companion for many years.
 Those who know Robin and Linda from their tours, performances, and recordings have heard the scores of outstanding original songs, covers of some of their great songwriting contemporaries, and a few traditional songs, as well.